dgomez415/ee104_lab8/README.md

 1. Dance length increases by 1 every time both players pass a level
 2. Two players, WASD key presses register
 3. Music changed

+# Note about Git version
+Git does not allow files greater than 100 MB so to conserve space the "exp33" folder only contains the best.pt used to run our model using detect.py.